 Nothing beats freshly baked bread at home.
-This Gluten-Free Italian Bread is a thin crusted loaf with a moist and absorbent texture…excellent to soak up delicious olive oil with balsamic vinegar or make bruschetta.
+This Gluten-Free Italian Bread is a thin crusted loaf with a moist and absorbent texture.
+It is excellent for soaking up delicious olive oil with balsamic vinegar or making bruschetta.

 In Italy, bread is essential to almost every meal.
 The bread is made with wet dough and is baked in a flatter shaped baguette-style looking bread.
 Sometimes the bread has a round shape.

-Italian bread is made with a yeast dough that needs to rise over a few hours.
-This is what gives the Italian bread a thin crust with an extremely absorbent texture.
+Italian bread is leavened with yeast, which needs to rise over a few hours.
+This will give the Italian bread a thin crust with a highly absorbent texture.

-This gluten-free homemade Italian bread recipe is super easy to make, but it takes time.
+This gluten-free homemade Italian bread recipe is super easy to make but takes time.
 You can’t rush the process of rising.

-using variation of flours vs a gluten-free flour blend…
+using various flours vs a gluten-free flour blend

 You may have noticed that some recipes allow you to interchange arrowroot starch with tapioca starch.
 It would be best if you did not do it in this gluten-free bread recipe.

 Arrowroot starch is very different from tapioca starch.
-Arrowroot comes from Maranta arundinacea plant, a herb and tapioca is from cassavaroot.
+This is because arrowroot comes from Maranta arundinacea plant, a herb and tapioca is from cassava root.

-Although you can use tapioca starch, however, the bread will be denser and chewier.
-I would not recommend using it in this gluten-free Italian bread recipe.
+Although you can use tapioca starch, the bread will be denser and chewier.
+Therefore, I would not recommend using it in this gluten-free Italian bread recipe.